21 Nov South African artists make affirmation-based illustrations to lift your spirit

 It is widely known that positive thinking and affirmation is not only good for your health and state of mind, but also motivates you to reach your goals.
-To help you veer more towards the magical view of life, we ask ten artists to create visual metaphors for their favourite uplifting phrases.
+To help you veer more towards the magical view of life, we asked 10 artists to create or share visual metaphors for their favourite uplifting phrases.
 The results are simple illustrations that pack powerful messages.

 Location: Cape Town